Roestlab/massdash/docs/Python Interface.rst

 .. note:
    This tutorial assumes the user has prior experience with Python and Jupyter Notebook.
 If this is not the case, we recommend using the :doc:`GUI`.

 The MassDash library is a powerful interface for data manipulation with python, generating plots reproducibly rapid algorithm prototyping.
 For data exploration, we recommend using the :doc:`GUI`.
-This documentation is designed to be read in order starting with the :doc:`QuickStart` page.
+This documentation is designed to be read in order starting with the :doc:`python_docs/Quick Start` page.
 Please see below for an overview of the tutorials.
 For more information please see the :doc:`API` documentaiton

 .. toctree::
    :maxdepth: 2